This post is about how to bash commands and programming tutorials with examples.

 Bash Global Variables

-Variables declared in a shell script are called global variables.
+Variables declared in a shell script are referred to as global variables.

-global variables accessed within a function or any nested blocks of a shell script file
+Global variables can be accessed within a function or any nested blocks of a shell script file.

-default variable declared is called a global variable
+The default variable declared in a script file is called a global variable.

 setAge() {